Rafi knew there had to be Someone out there.

 As Dilara read the Bible for herself, her eyes were opened to the truth about Jesus.

-Although Zehra was ostracized, she trusted God had a bigger plan.
+Zehra gave the ring back—but trusted God had a bigger plan

-Public shame can follow a woman for years when she breaks off a marriage engagement in the Middle East and Central Asia.
+Public shame can follow a woman for years when she breaks off a marriage engagement in Central Asia.